Masao Tom Inada

 Yeah, art.
-I always think someone must be looking out for me because I was walking down New York, trying to find a job and this reporter that worked in the Dispatch was coming from the opposite direction and he recognized me and he called me, “Hey Mas!
+I always think someone must be looking out for me because I was walking down New York, trying to find a job and this reporter that worked in the Dispatch was coming from the opposite direction and he recognized me and he called, “Hey Mas!
 You looking for a job?”
 And I say yeah.
-So he told me well go call such and such an animator cartoon studio that was situated in Florida just moved to New York and they’re looking for people.
+So he told me well go call such and such at an animation cartoon studio that was situated in Florida just moved to New York.
+They’re looking for people.
 So if you’re interested why don’t you go over there?
 Well, I didn’t know anything about animating.
 So I started from the bottom, which is called in-betweening.

-Everything in the animated cartoon was on two pegs and they lighted on the glass top with a light underneath and everything they did was they had papers that fit on two pegs.
+Everything in the animated cartoon was on two pegs and they lighted on the glass top with a light underneath and they had papers that fit on two pegs.
 And cellophane to fit underneath.
-And in-betweening is where they had an animator do the sketch for the story and action would be, maybe the character was raising it’s arm.
-So the animator would draw the action [from where it started to where it stopped], and to make the action smooth, they would want in-between the two.
+And in-betweening is where they had an animator do the sketch for the story, and the action would be, maybe the character was raising its arm.
+So the animator would draw the action and to make the action smooth, they would want in-between the two.

 Drawings between the two hands at every level?

 Right.
-That was the lowest paying job there. [laughs] And that studio made Little Lulu character and Popeye the Sailor.
+That was the lowest paying job there.
+And that studio made the Little Lulu character and Popeye the Sailor.

 What was the name of the studio?